railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_msword.rst

 	If you install the Word adapter as described, use the openerp_ch05X database to explore its functionality as described in this section.

-In Chapter 13 you'll see another, more powerful, module that enables you to create complete reports in OpenOffice.org through an interface added directly in Open ERP.
+In :ref:`ch-config` you'll see another, more powerful, module that enables you to create complete reports in OpenOffice.org through an interface added directly in Open ERP.
 So you can create your own templates, such as fax and invoice templates.